JosephM101/Force-Windows-11-Install/README.md

 --------

 # Win11-ImageBuilder (Obsolete)
-This tool has been marked obsolete, and is no longer maintained.
+Win11-ImageBuilder has been marked obsolete, and is no longer maintained.
 For the documentation on the tool, [navigate here](https://github.com/JosephM101/Force-Windows-11-Install/blob/main/docs/Documentation%20for%20Win11-ImageBuilder.md).

 --------